 - GTA 6 on PC: GTA 4, GTA 5, and Red Dead Redemption 2 have all arrived on PC eventually, so it seems fair to bet on GTA 6 as well.

 GTA 6 release date: when could it be?

-Well we're certainly a long way off guessing dates at this stage, but we might be able to start trying to pinpoint a year, at least.
+We're certainly a long way off guessing dates at this stage, but we might be able to start trying to pinpoint a year, at least.

-What will the setting be for GTA 6?
+What will the GTA 6 setting be?

 Beyond a release date, the most important thing we want to know is where (and when) GTA 6 will be set.
-Everything flows from Rockster's choice of city and decade.
+Everything flows from Rockstar's choice of city and decade.
 GTA 5's return to Los Angeles sets us up for a possible return to Vice City.
 In an interview with Develop in 2013, president of Rockstar North Leslie Benzies referred again to Rockstar's trifecta of preferred GTA cities